-Master's Thesis Research (ED PS 6970 - min 6 hrs)
+Master's Thesis or Project Research (ED PS 6970 or ED PS 7732- min 6 hrs)

-Master's and Doctoral students are required to complete a thesis project.
+Master's and Doctoral students are required to complete a research experience or thesis project.
 Typically, students with no graduate research experience will begin to formulate a topic/area of interest during their second year and meet with a faculty mentor to discuss potential thesis projects.
 Guidelines for the selection of committee members and other departmental procedures are outlined in Appendix A. Supervisory Committee guidelines and forms can also be found at http://edps.ed.utah.edu/SAC/Info/comguide.pdf.